 Life during quarantine – inside

 “What about food?”
 Is the question most people (not only family and concerned friends) asked first.
 So let me answer this question with priority.

-While previously, people received care packages from the government, this was not in practice anymore when I was in quarantine (August 2020).
+Some people reported that they received care packages with food from the government, however, this was not the case for my quarantine in August 2020.
+[Probably varying by location currently.]
 If you spend quarantine in a private home, you have to take care of food by yourself.
 You can do so by ordering food online and get it delivered to your quarantine location.
 One of modern South Korea’s characteristics is that it has developed a big system of food delivery – years prior to the Corona pandemic!
 Accordingly, you can order anything from groceries to entire meals and snacks, including Korean street food, pizza, Chinese noodles, bread, salads and ice cream.
 [For those, who are worried about food during quarantine at a facility, there is some additional advice regarding Korean communication at the bottom of this post. 👇]

 There are many mobile apps and homepages offering food delivery services.
 Just to name a few common and popular food delivery apps [disclaimer: this site is not sponsored], there are for example Baemin (배달의 민족), Coupang (쿠팡) and Yogiyo (요기요).
 Many supermarkets (e.g. Gmarket, emart, Homeplus) have a home shopping option, too.
 You can also contact a restaurant or bakery directly if they have a delivery option on their homepage or Instagram account.
 Some (vegan) businesses in Korea, in fact, operate by taking orders online only and don’t have an actual walk-in store!
 [There will be an extra post about vegan businesses with delivery service in the future!]